Python 3 in Anger

 Gábor László Hajba

-A testament to his proficiency, Gábor's book "Website Scraping with Python - Using BeautifulSoup and Scrapy" was published by Apress in 2018.
-This publication had its humble beginnings as a LeanPub book in 2014, reflecting his passion for sharing insights and empowering fellow developers.
+A published author, Gábor's book "Website Scraping with Python - Using BeautifulSoup and Scrapy", released by Apress in 2018, began as a LeanPub project in 2014, reflecting his passion for sharing knowledge and empowering developers across the globe.

 Table of Contents